 Wrap juniper berries, peppercorns and bay leaves in cheese cloth and securely tie shut.
 Gently hammer the sachet to break the peppercorn and berries.
 Place it in the pot.

 Bring to a simmer and turn off the heat.
-Cover pot with foil, and place in a 325degree F oven for about 90 minutes or until the turkey slides down the bones and inch or so.
+Cover pot with foil, and place in a 325°F oven for about 90 minutes or until the turkey slides off the bone.
+Use a meat thermometer to make sure the turkey has reached at least 165°F.

 Pick the turkey off the bones.
 Strain and reserve the braising liquid.

-Roast potatoes on a bed of salt at 350 degrees F for an hour or until fully cooked.
+Roast potatoes on a bed of salt at 350°F for an hour or until fully cooked.

 Peel potatoes and put the flesh through a food mill.